wgrover/jamie/README.md

 # jamie

-Prints labels from the command line
+Prints labels from the command line.

 Inspired by (and named after) Jamie Hyneman's meticulously labeled storage bins at M5 Industries, shown here on *MythBusters*: